miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

 - the machine has the latest [NVIDIA Driver](https://www.nvidia.com/en-us/drivers/unix/) installed
 - the machine has the [NVIDIA CUDA Toolkit](https://docs.nvidia.com/cuda/index.html) installed

+I also grabbed the [CUDA Examples](https://github.com/NVIDIA/cuda-samples) source code and made a VSCode workspace at the top-level folder.

 Ok so back to VSCode - eventually I got it working by adding a few custom json settings files to my workspace: